interstitialRedirectModalTitle

 • To protect yourself from ticks, poison ivy or poison sumac, wear long pants and tuck them into your socks.

 • No matter the season, each person in your party should bring a full water bottle.
-Dehydration is a serious risk at any time of the year.
+Dehydration is a serious risk year-round.

 • Snacks